 The Rolex Caliber 3035 at Work

 Some of the most sought-after vintage models in Rolex’s recent history have housed the Cal.
 3035.
 Below, we’ll take a look two enduringly popular examples.

 The Sea-Dweller ref.
 16660

-An important part of the Sea-Dweller’s continuing saga, the 16660, known as the ‘Triple Six’, was released in 1978 and became the first of the line to contain the new caliber.
+We know an important part of the Sea-Dweller’s continuing saga, the 16660, as the ‘Triple Six’.
+Released in 1978, it became the first of the line to contain the new caliber.

 Considered a transitional reference, it ran concurrently for a number of years with its predecessor, the ref.
 1665, or the ‘Great White’.